-When it comes to fresh water, you can hook just about everything in Lake McClure: rainbow, brown and brook trout; kokanee salmon; largemouth and spotted bass; crappie, bluegill, shad and catfish.
+When it comes to fresh water, you can hook just about everything when you go fishing on Lake McClure: rainbow, brown and brook trout; kokanee salmon; largemouth and spotted bass; crappie, bluegill, shad and catfish.
 The lake is regularly stocked and excellent for both topwater and deepwater approaches, by boat or from shore.
 Trolling near the dam is reliable, as is working your way west from Horseshoe Bend down to Barrett Cove, or east from the dam along Cotton Arm.
 Shore fishing is solid on Lake McClure’s many inlets such as Cotton Creek, Temperance Creek, Rancho del Oro Gulch and Piney Creek where deer, raccoon and the occasional fox might just pay a visit to the water’s edge.

 (Canada Goose migrate through during spring, some staying to nest.
 Bald Eagles nest in winter and there are wild mules living along the shoreline that have inhabited the region for over a century.)

+When you’re finished with your day of Lake McClure fishing, you’ll need a place to hang your net and lean your pole.
 Lake McClure has four campgrounds — McClure Point, Barrett Cove, Horseshoe Bend and Bagby — each with its own personality and unique amenities including free hot showers.
 No matter which you choose, families (and pets!) are always welcome and the fishing is top-notch.

 McClure Point Campground: with 100 camp & RV sites, McClure Point is located on the main body of the lake near Exchequer Dam with excellent water views.
 It has multiple boat ramps, day-use picnic tables and a protected swim area.